v-genchev/leanplum-automation/README.md

      tesed on was 102 but 104 onwards should also be fine
     ```
    - Issue is mentioned [here](https://bugs.chromium.org/p/chromedriver/issues/detail?id=4121)
-   - If you really cannot downgrade your chrome version, it is recommended to use geckodriver and firefox, otherwise
+   - If you really cannot downgrade your Chrome version, it is recommended to use geckodriver and firefox, otherwise
-     you would need to set up some kind of sleep where the execution fails.
+     you would need to set the headless option to true in config.properties

 3. There are some [good implementations](https://github.com/bonigarcia/webdrivermanager) throughout the internet